Running SQL Server natively on macOS using SQLCMD CLI

 Open in Azure Data Studio

-I should be able to open the instance in Azure Data Studio by running the command sqlcmd open ads, but at time of writing there is a bug with how this works for macOS which you can read about here and so in the meantime, you need to run the command sqlcmd config connection-strings which will return the connection strings you need to connect to the instance:
+I should be able to open the instance in Azure Data Studio by running the command sqlcmd open ads, but at time of writing there is a bug with how this works for macOS which you can read about on the issues page and so in the meantime, you need to run the command sqlcmd config connection-strings which will return the connection strings you need to connect to the instance:

-Observe that the username and password will be present in the connection strings so for me it is (which I’ve now cycled!):
+Observe that the username and password will be present in the connection strings so for me it is (which I have now cycled!):

 Connect in Azure Data Studio